ANTIEPILEPTIC ACTIVITY OF RUBIADIN ISOLATED FROM THE ROOTS OF RUBIA CORDIFOLIA IN MICEHTML Full Text

 In the Indian traditional a system of medicine, various herbs have been used to treat epileptic seizures.
 Rubia cordifolia, belongs to family Rubiaceae, commonly known as Indian Madder and Manjistha in Sanskrit.
 It is a perennial, herbaceous prickly climber with long and cylindrical root with thin red bark.
 Various parts of Rubia cordifolia have been suggested in the Indian system of medicine for a number of diseases.
 The roots and stems are well known source of Anthraquinones.
 It is a species of flowering plant in the coffee family, Rubiaceae 13.
 R. cordifolia is an important medicinal plant commonly used in the traditional and Ayurvedic system of medicine for treatment of different ailments.
 It is highly valuable plant in Ayurvedic system of medicine used for treatment of various skin diseases 14, 15.

 Rubiadin is a major component of R. cordifolia Linn. and found to possess hepatoprotective and antioxidant property 16, 17.
 The prime objective of the present research was to explore and establish the possible antiepileptic potential of rubiadin from the root of R. cordifolia.

 MATERIAL AND METHODS:

-Collection and Authentification of Plant Material: Dried roots of Rubia cordifolia Linn were collected from the local market Ghaziabad, Uttar Pradesh, India and authenticated by NISCARE New Delhi.
+Collection and Authentification of Plant Material: Dried roots of Rubia cordifolia were collected from the local source (Ghaziabad) in the month of June and authenticated by NISCARE New Delhi.
 A voucher specimen was deposited at the Raw material Herbarium & Museum, Delhi (RHMD) CSIR-NISCAIR Reference No. –NISCAIR/RHMD/Consult/2013/2267/48.